 If you do have savings, it usually makes sense to use them to pay off your debts rather than carry on paying higher rates of interest.
 That’s particularly true right now as savings rates are so terrible.

 Carry on working / Go back to work

-It’s not the answer most older people want to hear but working, even part-time, means you still have an income still coming in.
+It’s not the answer most older people want to hear but working, even part-time, would mean you still have an income coming in.

 Of course, there’s the small matter of finding a job and the costs associated with working, such as transport, but if you are able to find a job that pays a decent salary then it is definitely worth considering.